projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

 P/C-state driver relies on some P/C-state-related ACPI data in the guest ACPI table.

-Service VM could run ACPI driver with no problem because it can access native the ACPI table.
-For User VM though, we need to prepare the corresponding ACPI data for Device Model to build virtual ACPI table.
+The Service VM can run the ACPI driver with no problems because it can access the native ACPI table.
+For the User VM though, we need to prepare the corresponding ACPI data for the Device Model to build a virtual ACPI table.

 The Px/Cx data includes four
 ACPI objects: _PCT, _PPC, and _PSS for P-state management, and _CST for
 C-state management.
 All these ACPI data must be consistent with the native data because the control method is a kind of pass through.

 These ACPI objects data are parsed by an offline tool and hard-coded in a